joelkuiper/Llamora/README.md

 > Llamora is an experimental, local-first journaling environment that attempts to make continuity visible.
 >
 > You write in daily pages.
-> Over time, those pages accumulate into timelines, tag views, and summaries.
-> A locally running model participates in this process — generating day openings, tag recaps, and reflective responses — as part of the structure of the system.
+The system helps you move through what accumulates over time, with lightweight structure and recall views that make it easier to notice threads you would otherwise miss.
+A model running on your own machine is part of that flow, producing day openings, tag recaps, and reflective responses inside the journal itself.
 >
-> It runs entirely on your machine.
->
-> Llamora is not a chat wrapper.
-> It is an attempt to build a longitudinal writing interface where time, repetition, and reflection are first-class.
+> Llamora is not designed to be a chat wrapper.
+It is an attempt to treat a journal as a navigable archive, built around time and return, rather than a stream of disconnected entries.

 ---

 ## What It Does

 **Daily pages.** A new page opens each day.
-You write; the model responds inline.
-The exchange — your entries and the model's replies — is stored as a persistent log that accumulates over time.
+You write; the model responds inline if you want it to (and only then).
+This exchange is stored as a persistent log that accumulates over time.

 **Day openings.** At the start of each day, the model generates a short opening.
 It draws on a rolling window of recent entries and a digest of the previous day's exchange, and becomes the first message on the new page.

-**Traces.** After each exchange, the model tags the entry with hashtags and an emoji.
-These tags — called traces — accumulate in a dedicated view showing frequency over time, co-occurrence with other traces, chronological entry history, and a model-generated summary of what the trace represents.
+**Traces.** After each exchange, the model suggests relevant tags.
+These tags (called traces in the app) accumulate in a dedicated view showing frequency over time, co-occurrence with other traces, chronological entry history, and a model-generated summary of what the trace represents.
 An activity heatmap shows usage across the past year.
+Tags also allow you to attach context for the model responses.

 **Search.** Entries are embedded locally using a small sentence model.
 Search combines semantic nearest-neighbour retrieval with phrase matching and returns ranked results across the full log.

 **Calendar.** All dates with entries are marked in a navigable calendar.
 Jumping to any date loads its page.

-**Encryption.** All stored content — entries, model responses, embeddings, derived data — is encrypted at rest with a per-user key derived from your password and sealed with a recovery code.
+**Encryption.** All stored content (entries, model responses, embeddings, derived data) is encrypted at rest with a per-user key derived from your password and sealed with a recovery code.

 ---